AlexanderGriego/AG_Website/Security.md

 ## Reporting a Vulnerability

 If you discover a security issue in this project, please report it responsibly.
+To report a vulnerability:
+1. Open a GitHub issue, OR
+2. Contact the maintainer directly via your GitHub profile email.

+It will be reviewed and respond promptly.

 You may report issues by opening a GitHub Issue on this repository or by contacting the maintainer directly through GitHub.